 There is often no way of knowing what a person’s level of physical health is before such a technique is applied.
 As a result, instances such as heart attacks or complications due to pre-existing medical conditions may (and occasionally do) occur during restraint.

 It is of great and lasting use to always be aware of any factors that can increase the likelihood of positional asphyxia.

 Risk factors may include excessive alcohol consumption or drug misused, obesity, unseen medical conditions (such as those concerning the respiratory system or heart) and exhaustion (which can cause respiratory muscle fatigue, usually after a prolonged and violent struggle with the person restraining them).
 Other factors may include mental illness and the size of the subject relative to the person restraining them.

-The body’s position during restraint (especially in instances of ‘prone restraint’) is a particularly important factor.
-If the subject is laying face-down, this increases the risk of positional asphyxia, as does any restraining technique that involves obstructing the airways or applying pressure to the chest or back.
+The body’s prone position during restraint is a particularly important factor.
+If the position of the subject is laying face-down, this increases the risk of position asphyxia, as does any restraining technique that involves airway obstruction or applying pressure to the chest or back.

-Instances where a person has been forced to the ground and had their hands bound behind their back have sometimes resulted in positional asphyxia occurring.
+Instances where a person has been forced to the ground and had their hands bound behind their back have sometimes resulted in a medical emergency or positional asphyxia occurring.

 Some of these factors (e.g., too much alcohol) may be easily observed, while others (such as unseen health problems) are not at all easy to detect.
 It is wise to approach all situations with extreme caution and care.